awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 ## Service\-linked role permissions for Systems Manager<a name="service-linked-role-permissions-service-action-2"></a>

 Systems Manager uses the service\-linked role named **AWSServiceRoleForAmazonSSM\_AccountDiscovery**\.
-AWS Systems Manager uses this IAM service role to call other AWS services to discover AWS account information\.
+AWS Systems Manager uses this IAM service role to call other AWS services to discover Amazon Web Services account information\.

 The AWSServiceRoleForAmazonSSM\_AccountDiscovery service\-linked role trusts the following services to assume the role:
 + `accountdiscovery.ssm.amazonaws.com`